rzuccolo/rz-classical-vehicle-detection/README.md

 Open the **main.py** and set the proper output directory and video source (code lines 521-522).

-Default configuration will:
+The default configuration will:
 * Read video source from parent directory
-* Save annotated video to: `output_images`
+* Save annotated video to `output_images`

 Execute the script as follow:
 ```